passuied/docs/daprdocs/content/en/reference/components-reference/supported-bindings/eventgrid.md

 ## Receiving events

 You can use the Event Grid binding to receive events from a variety of sources and actions.
+[Learn more about all of the available event sources and handlers that work with Event Grid.](https://learn.microsoft.com/azure/event-grid/overview)

+In the following table, you can find the list of associated Dapr components.

 | Event sources | Dapr components |
 | ------------- | --------------- |